 “So, what is my department doing to prepare for an aging workforce and lack of skilled trades?
 This topic was brewing before the recession and has been front and center a couple years ago.
 We are past the get prepared stage!
 The economic turnaround has pushed this agenda to the top of everyone's list.
 Here are some thoughts on this very important topic:

-1) Create a first class FM team that others across campus or those off-campus want to join.
-We have a Senior Director opening and we have some of the best people off campus applying for the job.
-The skilled trades off-campus know about our work environment and level of professionalism, so overall, we get good applicants.
+1) Create a first-class FM team that others across campus or those off-campus want to join.
+We have a Senior Director opening, and some of the best people off campus are applying for the job.
+The skilled trades off campus know about our work environment and level of professionalism, so overall, we get good applicants.
 Being the best-in-class helps get quality people and also helps with funding from administration, a great team environment, and so much more.

 2) Succession planning.
 When possible, create a succession plan for all critical positions.
 We have that set for our Power Plant Director and several other areas in FM.